stylus/stylus/docs/executable.md

         -I, --include <path>    Add <path> to lookup paths -c, --compress          Compress css output
+        -d, --compare           Display input along with output -f, --firebug           Emits debug infos in the generated css that can be used by the FireStylus Firebug plugin -l, --line-numbers      Emits comments in the generated css indicating the corresponding stylus line
-        -d, --compare           Display input along with output -V, --version           Display the version of stylus -h, --help              Display help information
+        -V, --version           Display the version of stylus -h, --help              Display help information